Image

 Spend quality time with our Taungurung Elders who share the ways in which cultural life, both traditional and contemporary, are inextricably linked to biik (Country), and sense the duulin (pride) we have in looking after biik and Culture for future generations.

-We welcome you to biik with a traditional Welcome Smoking Ceremony, followed by a guided walk along the daanak trail to share stories of seasonal native plant species and their uses for food, medicine, and cultural practice.
-Being part of this cultural experience at The Arb is about honouring our Ancestors but also planting the seeds that will strengthen our culture: inspiring and educating our youth, celebrating our Taungurung language, reviving cultural practices on biik and celebrating the positive community impact of caring for biik.
+We commence with a Welcome Smoking Ceremony, followed by a guided walk along the daanak trail to share stories of seasonal native plant species and their uses for food, medicine, and cultural practice.
+Being part of this cultural experience at The Arb is about honouring the importance of cultural revitalisation, cross-cultural partnerships, cultural land management practices and the joy, beauty and abundance of what can be achieved when a community comes together to care for a place.

 Inclusions